Prosecutor argues Chauvin’s ‘ego’ led to Floyd’s death; jury deliberations begin

 But defense attorney Eric Nelson countered the prosecution’s arguments by urging the jury to consider the “totality of the circumstances,” including what happened before Chauvin arrived at the scene.

-He accused prosecutors of trying to mislead jurors by focusing only on the nine minutes and 29 seconds when Floyd was restrained beneath his client’s knee and not the nearly 17 minutes beginning when officers first responded to the scene for a complaint that a fake $20 bill had allegedly been passed at a market, to when Floyd was placed on the ground after struggling with officers.
+He accused prosecutors of trying to mislead jurors by focusing only on the time that Floyd was restrained beneath his client’s knee and not the nearly 17 minutes spanning from when officers first responded to the scene for a complaint that a fake $20 bill had allegedly been passed at a market to when Floyd was placed on the ground after struggling with officers.

 “The nine minutes and 29 seconds ignores the previous 16 minutes and 59 seconds,” Nelson argued.